Automate SQL Server Express Backups and Deletion of Older Backup Files

 - See screenshots below

-- Implement this solution on your SQL Server 2
+- Implement this solution for your SQL Server Express implementations

 About the author